 Meeting professionals and the organizations they serve learn just how much needs to be done to accomplish their goals by creating, deploying and reporting on measures of meeting success.
 This allows them to establish budgets, make strategic decisions about meeting logistics and design, set future goals and establish realistic expectations.
 And by understanding an event’s strengths and weaknesses, meeting professionals and stakeholders can better concentrate resources where they are needed most and leverage assets.

 RELATED STORY: How to improve your meeting outcomes

 Gaining insights into meeting and event performance relative to objectives requires trial and error in order to get the most meaningful information for the lowest cost.
 Implementing an intentional and planned strategy for understanding the business value of events leads meeting professionals to develop better measures over time, making the process more valuable.

 Each individual measure can be assessed for value.
 New measures can be introduced to help understand and use that information.
 This process results in more comprehensive views of the business value of meetings and leads to a better understanding of the contribution of meetings to an organization, and in many cases leads to good approximations of ROI.

 Successful strategies for understanding the business value of meetings lead to a process for improving meetings.
 This is central to assessing value.
 As meetings become “better,” they become more clearly aligned with objectives, therefore more efﬁcient and effective.
 The reduction of time, money and personnel, combined with clearly stated objectives, makes the actual costs and beneﬁts of meetings easier to evaluate.
 Events with unclear purposes are difﬁcult to assess, because proper budget allocation and meeting outcomes are speculative.

-If you are ready to begin measuring the success of your meetings, and position yourself as a business driver at your organization, join me and the MPI Academy for the debut of our Business Value of Meetings certificate program live online on Sept.
-17.
+If you are ready to begin measuring the success of your meetings, and position yourself as a business driver at your organization, check out the MPI Academy’s Business Value of Meetings certificate program.